Skip to content

 How long will it take my dog to recover after consuming unripened Lychee?

-• the amount of Lychee consumed
+• the amount of lychee consumed

 • Your dog’s stature